 Paperless statements are a good option for several reasons.

 - Privacy: Your personal information does not go through the mail every month, giving thieves an opportunity to steal letters and use them for identity theft.
-Plus, there’s no need to destroy or secure those documents after you read them.
+Plus, there’s no need to destroy or secure those documents after you read them—just delete everything.

 - Storage and retrieval: When you choose electronic statements, your bank typically stores several years’ worth of historical statements online for you.
 You can also download and save those documents yourself for easy access.
-Electronic statements are at your fingertips 24/7, and they don’t take up space.
+Electronic statements are at your fingertips 24/7, and they don’t take up space in your home.

 - Sustainability: Going paperless obviously saves paper, but it also reduces the amount of fuel and other resources needed to produce statements and deliver them to your home or office.